 The Old Era

 One of the nails in the coffin for Old Hollywood was the financial failure of 20th Century Fox’s 1963 historical epic Cleopatra.
 Even though it was the biggest box office hit of the year, the film’s bloated budget ensured that it could never be profitable.
-The cost was an unprecedented $44 million (roughly $360 million today) and Taylor took home a salary of $1 million, an amount unheard of for an actor to receive at that time.
+The cost was an unprecedented $44 million (roughly $360 million today) and Elizabeth Taylor took home a salary of $1 million, an amount unheard of for an actor to receive at that time.

 The film’s budget was inflated even more when Taylor’s health problems delayed production and a change of directors that involved Taylor selecting Joseph Mankiewicz to helm.
 The easier solution — and the one that would have happened if Cleopatra had been made decades earlier — would have been to swap Taylor out for a star who was completely under the studio’s control.
 But by 1963, Taylor had become Hollywood royalty, and though she sometimes wrecked havoc with the studios, her talent and celebrity ensured that she wasn’t going away any time soon.